mmarusiak/obsidian-pdf-emojis/README.md

 ## 📝 Usage

 1. Open a note in Obsidian.
-2. Use the export to PDF feature to generate a PDF with emotes.
+2. Use the export to PDF feature to generate a PDF with emojis.

 ## 👨🏻‍💻 Development